Glock: 2011 recoil spring assembly exchange program

 In September 2011, Glock announced a recoil spring exchange program in which the manufacturer voluntarily offers to exchange the recoil spring assemblies of its fourth-generation pistols (with the exception of the "subcompact" Glock 26 and Glock 27 models) sold before 22 July 2011 at no cost "to ensure our products perform up to GLOCK's stringent standards", according to the company.

 M series

 On 29 June 2016, the United States Federal Bureau of Investigation (FBI) awarded a contract to Glock to provide new 9×19mm Parabellum chambered duty pistols.
 The solicitation specifications deviated from the specifications of Glock fourth-generation models.
+Features found in the M series pistols evolved into what become Glock's Fifth Generation or Gen5 pistols.

 In August 2016, the Indianapolis Metro Police Department (IMPD) started training with a batch of Glock 17M pistols.
 The most obvious difference with the Glock third- and fourth-generation models on published images is the omission of finger grooves on the grip.
 In October of that year, the IMPD issued a 17M voluntary recall following failures encountered while dry firing the pistols during training.
 According to Major Riddle with the IMPD, "Glock is working to correct the problem and we hope to begin issuing the new [17Ms] as soon as December."